 Benefits of using a Reverse Proxy/Origin Pull method:

 - Easier to configure – because the CDN does most of the work for you, only pulling web page elements when an initial request is made.

 - Updates content as requested (by a cache miss) – also minimizes storage consumption.

 - Optimal for content providers with high traffic and lots of small files.

-Instead of waiting for the first request from the user to pull and cache files to CacheFly CDN servers, your other option is to simply upload, or “push” your files to ftp.cachefly.com.
+Instead of waiting for the first request from the user to pull and cache files to CacheFly CDN servers, your other option is to upload or “push” your files to ftp.cachefly.com simply.
 Your FTP login credentials are displayed on the welcome page of the customer portal.
 Once you’ve transferred your files to ftp.cachefly.com and your uploading client has issued a disconnect (FTP QUIT), your files will be available from your CacheFly given subdomain.

-- Guaranteed QoS for throughput, even on first request
+- Guaranteed QoS for throughput, even on the first request

 - No need to purge objects

 - Easily automate uploads using Rsync